First Visit: December 31, 2014

 OHL Arena: 28

 In retrospect, it's hard to believe it took this long.
 The Niagara Region of Ontario has a long history with junior hockey, with producing quality players for professional careers, and for supporting hockey at the grass roots.
-In addition, the region also has nearly half a million people, rising to well over a million when nearby Hamilton and region is included.
+In addition, the region also has nearly half a million people, with more close by in Hamilton and Western New York.
 Yet up until 2007, the region had been without an OHL team for a decade.
 The reasons were complicated, but the biggest one was the fact that Niagara Region doesn't have one defining city, but rather two rival ones.
 Back in those crazy days when the IceDogs were a new team and I was still pretending to update this website semi-regularly, I wrote in my 2007 review of the old Garden City Arena that in the dying days of the Niagara Falls Thunder, "no St. Catharines newspaper would cover a Niagara Falls team, and very few fans from the Garden City made the short trip to watch hockey in the Falls.
 And vice versa.
-This indirectly contributed to the last failure of the OHL in the region, as the Thunder refused to advertise to St. Catharines until their last, desperate season, and St. Catharines fans largely refused to attend games.
+This indirectly contributed to the last failure of the OHL in the region, as the Thunder refused to advertise to St. Catharines until their last, desperate season, and St. Catharines fans largely ignored the Thunder in return.
 But all that is in the past now.
 In 2007, for the first time in history, the two cities are working together under a common regional name, and the results so far look promising for the future of the OHL on the peninsula."

 Well, not to toot my own horn too much, but it worked spectacularly.
 On New Year's Eve 2014 I took in a game at the sold-out new Meridian Centre, a new building as spotless, bright and airy as the old pre-war arena was... well, none of those things.
 The Niagara Region finally has a team and a building and a future, and has properly re-joined the 21st century of the OHL in a way that they really never should have left.
-(And, it's also worth noting, the IceDogs franchise finally has put its dysfuncional history behind it and, for the first time in its nearly twenty-year existence, has stable ownership, a nice arena, and fans who care.)
+(And, it's also worth noting, the IceDogs franchise finally has put its dysfuncional history behind it and has stable ownership and fans who care, neither of which existed in Mississauga.)

 Anyway, the cranks who still read this Web 1.0 relic are probably interested in the building itself.
 Allow me not to disappoint.
 The arena sits in a valley between downtown St. Catharines and the 406 expressway.
 The setting of the arena is striking - passing by on the 406, it feels tall and handsome, but as you exit, circle around, and try to find the front side, it's hidden up the hill behind the facades of downtown buildings.
 In fact, because of the valley layout of the land, the two downtown entrances to the arena are from concrete footbridges that transverse high above the valley and into building entrances on the top floor.
 It is the only arena I've ever been to where you enter from the very top and have to walk down to get to the concourse, let alone the arena floor which is five storeys below downtown street level.
 Parking on gameday is just as challenging as it was in the days of the Jack Gatecliff Arena, but the new arena's downtown location at least opens up the downtown surface lots as options.